Sanket2055/SE_PROJECT/Readme.md

 ```
 worked on backend and created expense components of frontend
-1) all user routes and controllers
+1) all user routes and controllers , designed mongoDB schema
 2) all group routes and controllers
 3) utlis for sending emails ,  Api features and all expense related components in frontend
 ```